jedjoud10/jedjoud10.github.io/content/blog/depth_reproj.md

 {% note(header="Note") %}
 Now unfortunately this would only work for a static scene (or a scene where the depth of a pixel doesn't change over frames without any camera movement).
 For example, imagine a pixel having a depth $d$ at frame $t$.
 This ray-"advancing" optimization would only work if  $d_{t-1}>d_{t}$, since the pre-advanced ray would clip into the volume instead.

-Actually on second thought this wouldn't even be a problem if you subtract the approximated minimum depth by like a specific amount, so that the ray-marcher would at least have to march **once** or more depending on the complexity of the sub voxels if they change at runtime based on like a time parameter or something like that.
+Even with a small offset that you subtract from the approximated depth, you'd still run into issues if the depth changes without any camera movement (like modifying the geometry at runtime)
 {% end %}

 I really *really* wanted to implement this since no-one else seems to have implemented it and I couldn't find anything about it online.
 This would also help me get my toes wet with reproj stuff in general since that's been a long standing goal of mine when it comes to shader stuff.